alexklibisz/elastik-nearest-neighbors/README.md

 when a new vector is created/ingested, it should be available for searching in less than 10 minutes.

+### How does it compare to other approximate-nearest-neighbors libraries?

+Tldr: If you need to quickly run KNN on an extremely large corpus in an offline job, use one of the libraries from [Ann-Benchmarks](https://github.com/erikbern/ann-benchmarks).
+If you need KNN in an online setting with support for horizontally-scalable searching and indexing new vectors in near-real-time, consider EsAknn (especially if you already use Elasticsearch).

+There are about a dozen high-quality open-source approximate-nearest-neighbors libraries.
+The [Ann-Benchmarks](https://github.com/erikbern/ann-benchmarks) project is a great place to compare them.
+Most of them take a large corpus of vectors, build an index, and expose an interface to run very fast nearest-neighbors search on that fixed corpus.

+Unfortunately they offer very little infrastructure for deploying your nearest-neighbors search in an online setting.
+Specifically, you still have to consider:

+1. Where do you store millions of vectors and the index?
+2. How do you handle many concurrent searches?
+3. How do you handle a growing corpus?
+See [this issue](https://github.com/erikbern/ann-benchmarks/issues/36) on the lack of support for adding to an index.
+4. How do you distribute the index and make searches fault tolerant?
+5. Who manages all the infrastructure you've built for such a simple algorithm?

+Elasticsearch already solves the non-trivial infrastrcture problems, and EsAknn implements approximate nearest-neighbors indexing and search atop this proven infrastructure.

+EsAknn's LSH implementation is very simplistic in the grand scheme of approximate-nearest-neighbors approaches, but it maps well to Elasticsearch and still yields high recall.
+EsAknn's speed for serial queries is much slower than other approximate nearest-neighbor libraries, but it's also not designed for serial querying.
+Instead it's designed to serve many concurrent searches over a convenient HTTP endpoint, index new vectors in near-real-time, and scale horizontally with Elasticsearch.
+For specific performance numbers, see the performance section below and the slides linked in the demo section.

 ### API

 #### Create LSH Model